beaker-project/beaker/documentation/man/bkr.rst

 .. option:: --distro <name>

    Run the job with distro named <name>.
+If the given name includes a % character, it is interpreted as a SQL LIKE pattern (the % character matches any substring).

 .. option:: --variant <variant>